irosica/devops-github-actions-demo/README.md

 <img src="https://github.com/irosica/devops-github-actions-demo/blob/develop/images/simple%20environement.png" widht="100">

 ## Considerations
 This approach is simplified, we could make our branching strategy a little more complex, depending on the needs and size of your project.
-It is clear that we didn't have touched the UAT/SIT environment.
+It is clear that we have not touched the UAT/SIT environment.

 ## Read All About It